Medically Reviewed By: Aaron Horn, LMFT, MA

 Experimental psychology often uses human subjects to test different theories and schools of thought that have been put forth to explain the mental processes underlying human behavior.
 Through experimental psychology, psychologists study different ways and means to both explain mental processes and treat patients who may be suffering from mental health issues.
 Experimental psychology also provides a way for psychologists to better understand how posited theories about topics such as mental processes, child development, human behavior, and public health in general play out in the real world.

 There are many different kinds of therapists, psychologists, and counselors.
 A marriage and family therapist, for example, focuses on studying family structures or family-related concerns and working with systems.
 A child or pediatric psychologist, on the other hand, focuses on childhood development and working with children.
-A psychologist can work in a private practice setting, in an inpatient or outpatient facility, in a hospital setting, and more.
+A psychologist can work in a private practice setting, in an inpatient or outpatient facility, in a hospital setting, and more, according to the American Psychology Association.
 Psychology careers vary dramatically depending on what you want to accomplish in your working life and what field of psychology you decide to pursue.

 What are some of the different fields of psychology?